Boundless Oceans, Vast Skies

+Background

 Ka Kui was inspired by his trip to Africa in 1990 (after which he also wrote one of his most popular songs "Amani" ("Peace" in Swahili).
-Its theme – personal freedom and the pursuit of dreams – flowed from Wong's disillusionment with the music industry.
+Its theme—personal freedom and the pursuit of dreams—flowed from Wong's disillusionment with the music industry.
 It was written to celebrate the tenth anniversary of the band's formation.
-However, the band vocalist Wong Ka Kui died on 30 June 1993, around two months after the song's release.
+However, the band's lead vocalist Wong Ka Kui died on 30 June 1993, around two months after the song's release.
 It went on to gain critical acclaim and commercial success.